-The Mifune Festival recreates these 1000-year old parties on the third Sunday of May, drawing up to one hundred thousand tourists who come to view the graceful spectacle of a fleet of twenty boats.
+The Mifune Festival re-creates these 1,000-year-old parties on the third Sunday of May, drawing up to 100,000 tourists who come to view the graceful spectacle of a fleet of twenty boats.

-While the Japanese characters for Mifune literally mean “three boats”, it is also an allusion to the “three arts” practiced during the festival: Japanese poetry (waka), Chinese poetry (kanshi), and musical performance and dance (sogaku).
+While the Japanese characters for Mifune literally mean three boats, it is also an allusion to the three arts practiced during the festival: Japanese poetry (waka), Chinese poetry (kanshi), and musical performance and dance (sogaku).

-The shrine is dedicated to the patron deity of the performing arts, and is visited by many famous stars who come here to offer prayers so that they can give better stage performances or rise in popularity.
-The shrine also draws many members of Kyoto's Geiko community.
+The shrine is dedicated to the patron deity of the performing arts and is visited by many famous stars who come here to offer prayers so that they can give better stage performances or rise in popularity.
+The shrine also draws many members of Kyoto's geiko (geisha) community.

 Also in attendance are dancers and musicians from around the area.
-Unlike other typical Japanese matsuri, this festival doesn't have much of a celebratory atmosphere, but it's a great way to immerse yourself in the rich history of Japan.
+Unlike a typical Japanese matsuri, this festival doesn't have much of a celebratory atmosphere, but it's a great way to immerse yourself in the rich history of Japan.